 Shein and Forever 21 team up in hopes of expanding reach of both fast-fashion retailers

-NEW YORK — Fast fashion retailers Shein and Forever 21 are going into business together.
+NEW YORK — Fast fashion retailers Shein and Forever 21, which has one North Bay store, are going into business together.

 Under a partnership agreement announced Thursday, the Chinese-founded Shein will acquire about one-third interest in Sparc Group, Forever 21's operator.
 Sparc will also become a minority shareholder in Shein.